-Rocktype Sandstone (hard)
+Rocktype Sandstone (soft)

-There are currently a few stakes in place on the wall you face upon entering the quarry.
-These can be accessed by going to the second wall, and on the LH side of this scrambling up a small path and walking round the top of the quarry, but whilst doing this *be very careful*.
+Former quarry, up to 50ft high; good for beginners but toproping sensible as holds not always trustworthy.The easiest descent and walk up can be accessed by going to the North end of the quarry, just past Nimo Wall and on the LH side of this scrambling up a small path and walking round the top of the quarry, but whilst doing this be very careful.

 Take the A540 NW from Heswall for 3mi, then R onto the B5140 towards Frankby.
 After 0.7mi at a junction by a pub turn R onto a smaller road to Irby Hill.
 The crag is on the R after 400m; take the footpath through a large wooden gate and up a lane to the foot of the quarry, upon entry the main wall is dead ahead and there is a smaller wall to the left hand side.